 City Hall Public Counter Appointments

 Most City Hall counter services require an appointment, but walk-in cashier/bill payment is available.
-All visitors are required to wear face coverings at City Hall.
+Visitors who have not been vaccinated against COVID-19 are required to wear face coverings.

 For more information: